KL4805/TransGTR/README.md

 # TransGTR
-This repo contains tpen-source code of TransGTR.
+This repo contains open-source code of TransGTR.

 ## Dependencies
 - Python 3.8.5